 2. Complete and return the required forms.
 You need only fill out three (3) reference forms if you have not been a regular attender of the church for at least one (1) year.
 Other forms are required for everyone desiring to be certified.
 Forms must be returned before your Safe Sanctuary application and training can be processed.
 Please make sure all forms are filled out properly, dated, signed and notarized (only the last page).
 Three reference checks are required if you have not attended CUMC regularly for the past year.
 Print off 3 copies, fill out the information in the box and return to Hannah Carter.

 3. Watch the Safe Sanctuary presentation online.
 The video takes approximately 20 minutes.
 Make sure your speakers are turned on.

 4. Once you have completed the online training, please click the the link below and take the quiz.
 Be sure to push the submit button.

 5. All certified volunteers are required to wear a Safe Sanctuary badge while volunteering.
 It is recommended that certified persons wear their badges even when they are not volunteering so that our commitment to the safety of children is evident to all who enter our church.

-If you have any questions about this process, the policy, or need further assistance, please contact Karen Anderson.
+If you have any questions about this process, the policy, or need further assistance, please contact Hannah Carter.